What is comprehensive insurance?

 Comprehensive insurance coverage is defined as an optional coverage that protects against damage to your vehicle caused by non-collision events that are outside of your control.
 This includes theft, vandalism, glass and windshield damage, fire, accidents with animals, weather, or other acts of nature.
 Though often referred to as "comprehensive insurance," comprehensive coverage refers to a specific coverage on an existing policy, not a separate type of insurance.
 Note that lenders may require you to carry comprehensive when you finance or lease a vehicle.

 What does comprehensive insurance cover?

-- Vandalism, fire, riots, and explosions
+- Vandalism, fire, and explosions

 - Falling trees/limbs and other objects